nigelgalbraith/ITGuideTool/public/README.md

 | Laptop | 1024px | 1366px |
 | Mobile | 480px | 768px |

-The script also processes icon assets and favicons when their source folders exist.
+Icon assets and favicons are processed automatically when their source folders exist.

 Install dependency: